 When it comes to job hunting in Barcelona, job boards are definitely your best friends!
 Aside from Indeed, Linkedin, and Glassdoor, there are also a variety of language-specific job boards perfect for expats, such as Europe Language Jobs (where companies can even offer relocation packages to make your life easier).

 If you are looking for part-time or summer jobs, you will also be able to find a variety of options in bars, clubs, hotels, and restaurants.
 Barcelona is a tourist city, so this kind of opportunities will always be available.

-The first thing you'll need when arriving to Barcelona is your residency, called empadronamiento.
+The first thing you'll need when preparing for your life in Barcelona is your residency, called empadronamiento.
 It is fairly easy to get an appointment and the entire process only takes 15 minutes.
 You will need to bring specific documents with you, your passport, rent/apartment contract, and a water/electric bill.
 Make sure to check the website in case there are any other documents you're required to bring.

 Once you have your residency documents sorted out, you will need to get your Foreigners Identity Number or the so-called NIE.
 It isn't a long process, but trying to find an appointment to get your NIE can be stressful.
-Therefore, if you're planning on working in Barcelona, start getting mentally ready.
+Therefore, if you're planning on working in Barcelona, make your life easier by getting mentally ready.
 You will also need different documents for your NIE, such as bank statements, health insurance, etc.

 The last step would be the Social Security Number, which is easy and fast to obtain.
 Most of the time, the companies are able to do it for you.